Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Philadelphia and its opponents have combined to score more than 45 points in seven of 12 games this season.
+- Philadelphia and its opponents have gone over the current 45.5-point total in seven of 12 games this season.

-- New York's games have gone over 45 points in six of 11 chances this season.

-- Sunday's over/under is 1.6 points higher than the combined 43.4 PPG average of the two teams.

 Eagles stats and trends

-- Philadelphia's games this year have gone over the point total six times in 12 opportunities (50%).
+- Philadelphia's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- When Philadelphia puts up more than 30.4 points, it is 3-0 against the spread and 3-0 overall.
+- Philadelphia is 3-0 against the spread and 3-0 overall in games when it records more than 30.4 points.

-- When Philadelphia totals more than 394.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Philadelphia churns out over 394.9 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Eagles have turned the ball over 13 times this season, four more turnovers than the Jets have forced (9).